LamaPLC: Simatic S7 SCL commands: Trigonometric / math functions

 LN_x

-On the TIA portal, you can specify the type of variable used for the function by entering LN_: REAL, LREAL.
+On the TIA portal, you can specify the variable type used for the function by entering LN_.
+REAL, LREAL.

 PLCs: S7-1500, S7-1200, S7-400, S7-300